md-zaman/kubernetes/Notes.md

 Control Plane:

-13. API Server: component which exposes to the outside world.
+13. API Server: Component which exposes to the outside world.
 Takes request from external world.
 It decides on which node the pod has to be created.
 14. Scheduler (Kube-scheduler): It schedules your pods/resources in k8s.
 15. ETCD: Backup store.
 It is a key value store.
 Store the entire cluster information.
 16. Controller manager: K8s basically has some controllers like 'replica sets'.
 It ensures that such components are always running.